π Pre-Case Assessment: Test Your Baseline Knowledge

 Learning Point: Only check urine cultures when patients have symptoms (dysuria, frequency, urgency, fever).
 Asymptomatic bacteriuria should NOT be treated except in pregnancy.
 Urine is not sterile contrary to common belief - it contains a microbiome.
 Treating asymptomatic bacteriuria leads to resistance and unnecessary side effects.

-📚 Reference: Urinalysis & Asymptomatic Bacteriuria
+π Reference: Urinalysis & Asymptomatic Bacteriuria

 How should the mild fungal genital irritation risk with SGLT2i be managed?

 Learning Point: Genital mycotic infections with SGLT2i are usually mild and easily managed.
-Prevention includes Defense Antifungal soap for daily hygiene and keeping the area dry.
-If irritation occurs, topical Lotrimin (clotrimazole) cream is highly effective.
-This patient already successfully used Defense soap for prior fungal issues.
-The mortality benefit of SGLT2i far outweighs this manageable side effect.
+Prevention includes good perineal hygiene and keeping the area dry.
+If symptomatic candidiasis develops, a topical azole antifungal (clotrimazole or miconazole, available OTC) is highly effective.
+The cardiovascular and kidney benefit of SGLT2i far outweighs this manageable side effect.
+[Corrected 2026-05-03 β earlier MCQ recommended brand-name "Defense soap" and "Lotrimin" with no evidence base; replaced with generic, evidence-based recommendations.]

-📚 Reference: SGLT2i Side Effect Management
+π Reference: SGLT2i Side Effect Management

-🔬 Module-Specific Deep Dive: Advanced Cardiorenal Concepts
+π¬ Module-Specific Deep Dive: Advanced Cardiorenal Concepts

 What is the mechanism by which SGLT2 inhibitors provide cardiorenal protection beyond glucose lowering?